 Na Xamena Cliffs

 If you head a little further down the road, you will come across the hidden gem of Creu de Sant Miquel on the Punta de Sa Creu (Sa Creu Point).
-It is one of the most beloved spots of Ibiza’s rock climbing community.
+Its unique rock formations make it one of the most beloved spots to Ibiza’s rock climbing community.

-Activities: Follow the carrer Na Xamena (Na Xamena road) until you reach the car park.
+Follow carrer Na Xamena (Na Xamena road) until you reach the car park.
 From there, you’ll have to strap the last section by foot.
 The reward is one of the most spectacular views on the island.
 The point overlooks the Na Xamena cliffs to the left and Cala Benirras to the right.
-If you time this right, you’ll catch the Ibiza sunset all to yourself (or at least with few others around).
+If you time this right, you’ll have the beautiful sunset all to yourself (or at least with very few others around).